Engaged Buddhism: Teachings

-B. R. Ambedkar also advocated for a type of Engaged Buddhism to inspire social change and provide dignity and humanity to himself and his community.
-Ambedkar's principles the commitment to Liberty, Equality, and Fraternity, which stemmed from the Buddha's philosophy.
+B. R. Ambedkar, a civil rights activist and politician, also advocated for a type of Engaged Buddhism; known as Navayana Buddhism.
+This branch of Buddhism aims to inspire social change, providing dignity and humanity to Ambedkar and the Dalit community.
+Ambedkar's principles stemmed from reinterpretations of Buddhist beliefs such as varna, and the commitment to Liberty, Equality, and Fraternity.

-In Queer Engaged Buddhism (2025), Kody Muncaster explores a queer, trans, and intersex approach to socially engaged Buddhism.
+B. R Ambedkar beliefs strayed from typical Buddhist understandings:

+Varna and Jati were seen as a system woven together to form the Hindu Caste System.
+Ambedkar argues that Varna gave Hindus the religious justification for a structured caste system, while Jati was the everyday people experienced.
+This narrative pushed against claims of the caste system deriving from a primitive system of labor division.

 In India

 In India, a form of engaged Buddhism founded by B.R.
 Ambedkar started as a Buddhist revival movement called the Dalit Buddhist movement.
 Ambedkar's socially engaged Buddhism focuses on economic justice, political freedom, and moral striving.
 Ambedkar converted to Buddhism in 1956 and initiated what is called Ambedkar Buddhism, when in October 1956 in Nagpur, nearly 400,000 Dalits converted from Hinduism.
 His book The Buddha and His Dhamma was published in 1957, after his death.

-Buddhist teachings invite us to take responsibility for ourselves, and engaged Buddhists interpret this as taking responsibility for the entire sangha, the larger community, and our ecosystem.
-Ambedkar warns that if we spend too much time in personal meditation practice, in retreat from social relationships, we will be irresponsible to our community.
-So we need to get off the cushion, get out of the house, get out there and start to educate, agitate, and organise.
+Buddhist teachings invite followers to take responsibility for themselves, which in engaged Buddhist interpretation, is taking responsibility for the entire sangha; the larger community, and our ecosystem.
+Ambedkar warns that if followers spend too long in personal meditation practice, secluded from social relationships, it could result in an irresponsible community.
 This is a collectivist notion of sangha as people working together for a society of justice, wherein Buddhist practice becomes the engaged activity of social change.